pixlsus/website/src/articles/rgb-or-lab-which-modules/index.md

 becomes complex in the interface.
 In addition, the graph of the curves assumes a limited RGB signal between the values 0 and 100% (or 1)...
 100% of What?
 White screen luminance.
-In a linear workflow, the HDR signal can go from 0 to infinity, and it is at filmic step that we're in charge of putting everything back between 0 and 100% of the white screen.
+In a linear workflow, the HDR signal can go from 0 to infinity, and it is at filmic RGB step that we're in charge of putting everything back between 0 and 100% of the white screen.

 The **contrast** in the **color balance** module is compatible with this approach using the **contrast fulcrum** parameter, which allows the selection of the